Thelma & Louise after all these years

 Marco St. John as the Trucker

 St. John played the truck driver who harasses Thelma and Louise over the course of their trip — and pays for it in the end.
 He had worked in a steady stream of projects in the ‘80s when he appeared in Thelma and Louise, and has been busy in the industry ever since.
-His film credits include Monster, The Punisher, and Mr. 3000, and he has appeared on the TV shows Treme, Walker, Texas Ranger, and Suit Up, among others.
-He has a handful of projects in the works at the moment, including the films Indiscretion and Artists Die Best in Black.
+His film credits include Monster, The Punisher, Mr. 3000, and Novitiate and he has appeared on the TV shows Treme, Walker, Texas Ranger, and Suit Up, among others.